vkottler/toolchains/README.md

 I configure toolchains around an option from `ct-ng list-samples` (like any mere mortal would...).

-Current toolchain configurations in this project:
+Current toolchain configurations in this project (names match `ct-ng` sample base):
 * [arm-picolibc-eabi](arm-picolibc-eabi/.config) - A bare-metal ARM toolchain

 ## Releases